Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the base of the staff represents your role or attitude.
-Eight of Swords (Interference): Chagrin at the unforeseen consequences of prior decisions.
+Click for DetailsThe second card, placed above the significator, represents Air.
+It describes your spirit, process of thought, and the influence of reason.
+8 Spade (Interference): Chagrin at the unforeseen consequences of prior decisions.
 Criticism, censure, and the imposition of external restrictions.
 Confusion leading to powerlessness.
 Inability to focus on the crux of a problem and free oneself from a difficult situation.
 Being hamstrung by a past failure or humiliation.